 You should also keep a copy of your return, the related notice of assessment, and any notice of reassessment.
 These can help you complete your return for the following year.
 For example, your notice of assessment will give you your tuition, education, and textbook amounts carry-forward balance.

 If you have to file a return, make sure you file it on time even if some slips or receipts are missing.
-You are responsible for reporting your income from all sources to avoid possible interest and/or penalties that may be charged.
-If you know that you will not be able to get a slip by the due date, attach a note to your paper return stating the payer's name and address, the type of income involved, and what you are doing to get the slip.
+You are responsible for reporting your income from all sources to avoid possible interest and penalties that may be charged.
+If you know that you will not be able to get a slip by the due date, include a note with your return stating the payer's name and address, the type of income involved, and what you are doing to get the slip.
 Use any stubs you may have to calculate the income to report and any related deductions and credits you can claim.
 Enter the estimated amounts on the appropriate lines of your return.
-Attach the stubs to your paper return.
+Attach the stubs if you are filing a paper return.
 If you are filing electronically, keep all of your documents in case we ask to see them.

 To get a missing slip or receipt, contact the person who should have sent it to you.
 For example, if you are missing a T4 slip, contact your employer.

+Generally, we can process returns filed electronically in as little as eight business days.
 We usually process paper returns in four to six weeks.
-We can process returns filed electronically in as little as eight business days.